Velocidex/SQLiteHunter/README.md

 make compile  && ./velociraptor-v0.7.1-linux-amd64 --definitions ./output/ -v artifacts collect Generic.Forensic.SQLiteHunter --args CustomGlob=`pwd`/test_files/Edge/* --args All=N --args Test=Y
 ```

-I you do not want to build the `sqlitehunter_compiler` you can just
+If you do not want to build the `sqlitehunter_compiler` you can just
 download it from the Releases page of this repository and place it at
 the top level of the repository - otherwise you can build it from
 source using just `make` at the top level.